LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Related work

 \section{Related work}

-Reducing the size of neural networks by removing parameters has been studied for decades \cite{NIPS1988_119, pruning1990, hassibi1993optimal}.
-Neural network pruning can be used for compressing a network to reduce memory requirements \cite{han2015deep, denseNNcompressionQuanti}, and for creating computationally efficient networks \cite{Ye2018RethinkingTS,luo2017thinet}.
-Recent results focus on sparsifying the individual parameters in a neural network \cite{learnconnections}, or prune filters at runtime based on the feature maps \cite{NIPS2017_6813}.
-Alternatively, one can prune entire channels \cite{he2017channel}, or decide which channels to keep so that the feature maps approximate the output of the unpruned network over several training examples \cite{luo2017thinet}.
-Apart from pruning the convolutional filters, it is possible to sparsify the parameters of other common components of CNNs, such as the batch normalization layers \cite{Ye2018RethinkingTS, liu2017learning, huang2018data}.
+Reducing the size of neural networks by removing parameters has been studied for decades \citep{NIPS1988_119, pruning1990, hassibi1993optimal}.
+Several works take into account the structure of the network to some degree.
+In \cite{NIPS2017_6813} filters are pruned at runtime based on the feature maps \citep{NIPS2017_6813}.
+Alternatively, one can prune entire channels \citep{he2017channel}, or decide which channels to keep so that the feature maps approximate the output of the unpruned network over several training examples \citep{luo2017thinet}.
+In recent work, a graph is built for each convolutional layer, and filters are pruned based on the properties of this graph \citep{wang2021convolutional}.
+In \cite{isingpruning} a neural network is represented as a graph and interdependencies are determined using the Ising model.

-Many pruning approaches are aimed at reducing neural network size with very little accuracy drop \cite{NIPS2019_8364, He_2019_CVPR, Molchanov_2019_CVPR, Zhao_2019_CVPR}, as opposed to sacrificing accuracy in favor of computation speed.
-These approaches rarely exceed a pruning ratio of 12--50\% \cite{Blalock2020WhatIT, luo2017thinet, Lin_2019_CVPR, learnconnections}.
-When a high pruning ratio is used, e.g., a range 5--10\% \cite{NIPS2017_6813, liu2018rethinking}, a significant drop in accuracy is observed.
-Pruning ratios of 2--10\% can be achieved with an accuracy drop of 1-3\% by learning-rate rewinding \cite{renda2020comparing}.
-However, the reduction in FLOPs was less substantial (1.5--4.8 times), as individual parameters were pruned.
-A more extensive survey of the many different pruning methods can be found in \cite{Blalock2020WhatIT}.
+Many pruning approaches are aimed at reducing neural network size with little accuracy drop \citep{NIPS2019_8364, He_2019_CVPR, Molchanov_2019_CVPR, Zhao_2019_CVPR}, as opposed to sacrificing accuracy in favor of computation speed.
+These approaches rarely exceed a pruning ratio of 12--50\% \citep{Blalock2020WhatIT, luo2017thinet, Lin_2019_CVPR}.
+When a high pruning ratio is used, e.g., a range of 5--10\% \citep{NIPS2017_6813, liu2018rethinking}, a significant drop in accuracy is observed.
+Pruning ratios of 2--10\% can be achieved with an accuracy drop of 1-3\% by learning-rate rewinding \citep{renda2020comparing}.
+However, the reduction in FLOPs was less substantial (1.5--4.8 times).
+In \cite{YEOM2021107899} severe pruning ratios of up to 1\% have been considered, but the approach achieved limited improvements in terms of FLOPs reduction compared with existing pruning methods.